How to remove Search Baron from Mac

 Finally, let’s check the browsers you use for potentially harmful extensions and return the default browser settings.

-- Launch Safari, then go to the Safari menu > Preferences.
+- Open Safari, then go to the Safari menu > Settings.

 - Choose the Extensions tab.